Trading Psychology

 The single highest-leverage rule I use – and teach – is the modest daily target.

-I trade Emini futures with a 4-point daily profit target.
+I trade Emini futures with a 12 to 15-point daily profit target.
 When I hit it, I’m done.
 Not “I might keep going if it feels right.”
 Done.
 Computer off.

 Why this works:

 It eliminates the emotional spiral of giving back gains.
-It eliminates revenge trading, because you can’t revenge-trade if you’re not at the desk.
-It eliminates overtrading, which is the number one cause of blown accounts (more on that in Is Day Trading Gambling?
+It eliminates revenge trading because you can’t revenge-trade if you’re not at your screen.
+It eliminates overtrading, the number-one cause of blown accounts (more on that in Is Day Trading Gambling?
 Not If You Do This).
-And it compounds — modest daily targets, hit consistently, beat aggressive targets hit sporadically, by a wide margin.
+And it compounds – modest daily targets, hit consistently, beat aggressive targets hit sporadically.

-This is also why I think the “set a $10K weekly target” advice is dangerous.
+This is also why I think the advice to “set a $10K weekly target” is dangerous.
 Aggressive targets force aggressive trading.
-Aggressive trading triggers exactly the emotional patterns the psychology coaches then sell you a course to fix.
-The whole loop is self-licking.
+Aggressive trading triggers exactly the emotional patterns that the psychology coaches then sell you a course to fix.
+The whole loop is self-reinforcing.

 Layer 3 – Psychology: When It Actually Matters